mrciolino/wiki-backup/Events/traveling-to-bahryst.md

 title: Traveling to Bahryst
 description: The party flys to Bahryst
 published: true
-date: 2025-06-16T13:13:48.257Z
+date: 2025-06-16T13:13:54.248Z
 tags:
 editor: markdown
 dateCreated: 2025-06-08T02:24:47.283Z
 ---

 # Traveling to Bahryst
 The party travels to bahryst in their flying ship.
-Thry make a few stops along the way.
+They make a few stops along the way.

 ## Elon Musk